How to start a conversation about mental health at work

 2. Let them know you recognise that they’re going through a hard time

-If you know your friend has been through a difficult time - maybe they are grieving, dealing with a problem at work or in their relationship, or have experienced a traumatic event - try acknowledging this in the conversation.
+If your colleague opens up that they have been through a difficult time - maybe they are grieving, dealing with a problem at work or in their relationship, or have experienced a traumatic event - try acknowledging this in the conversation.

-I.e. “I’m aware you’ve been dealing with a lot of pressure at work, how are you feeling?”
+I.e. “I’m aware you’ve been dealing with a lot of pressure at work, how are you feeling?” or “I got the sense there was something upsetting you, and I just wanted to check in.”
 They may be less willing to bring up uncomfortable topics or problems for fear of being judged, and so by acknowledging that they are going through a rough time, it can give them an opportunity to talk about it and feel at ease by your support.

 If you aren’t sure how you can help, just letting them know that you want to help is a positive way to get the conversation going.
 I.e. “I appreciate things are difficult for you at the moment.
-I want you to know that I care and I’m here for you, if there’s anything I can do to help you just let me know.”
+I want you to know that I care and I’m here for you, if there’s anything I can do to help you, or ease any pressure at work, just let me know.”

-Sometimes dealing with mental health issues can feel all-encompassing, and even day-to-day tasks feel unmanageable.
+Sometimes dealing with mental health issues can feel all-encompassing, and even day-to-day tasks feel unmanageable - which in turn, can highly affect productivity.

 5. Avoid giving advice and focus on suggestions